Clam Boat Injuries

 Working aboard dredge-type vessels such as clam boats, puts crewmen at constant risk for serious and permanent injuries.
 Your employer owes you a duty to provide you a safe place to work and a seaworthy vessel.
 Most injury accidents aboard fishing vessels can be prevented through proper safety procedures.
 If the insurance company is telling you the accident is your fault, or they are attempting stop medical care you think you need, it is time to get an experienced maritime lawyer on your side.
 If you are seriously injured, you don’t have to accept a low-ball settlement offer from the insurance company.
 An experienced maritime lawyer may be able to get you what is fair.

-If you have questions about your rights to compensation for injuries you received while working on a clam boat or any other type of fishing vessel, contact a lawyer at Stacey & Jacobsen, LLP for a free initial consultation.
+If you have questions about your rights to compensation for injuries you received while working on a clam boat or any other type of fishing vessel, contact a lawyer at Stacey & Jacobsen, PLLC for a free initial consultation.
 Shouldn’t you have a lawyer on your side to protect your rights to compensation?